redox-os/book/src/ch04-09-graphics-windowing.md

 ### GPUs

-On Linux/BSDs, the GPU communication with the kernel is done by the DRM system (Direct Renderig Manager, `libdrm` library), that Mesa3D drivers use to work (Mesa3D implement OpenGL/Vulkan drivers, DRM expose the hardware interfaces).
+On Linux/BSDs, the GPU communication with the kernel is done by the DRM system (Direct Rendering Manager, `libdrm` library), that Mesa3D drivers use to work (Mesa3D implement OpenGL/Vulkan drivers, DRM expose the hardware interfaces).

 Said this, on Redox the GPU driver needs to be an user-space daemon which use the system calls/schemes to talk with the hardware.